MalevolentBigBang/BigBangMatching/README.md

 The name of the Excel file with your claims information in it.

 ## Fics
-Total number of fics should be your highest writer number that an artist can choose during the matching process.
+Total number of fics.
+This should be your highest writer number that an artist can choose during the matching process.

 ## Iterations
 Iterations are the number of runs you wish to use.
 More iterations may result in better performance, but not always.
 I usually use somewhere between 5000 and 10000.